Haliru Akilu

-Early life
+Early life and military career

 Akilu was born and educated in Kano State.

-Military career

 Akilu was commissioned in 1967 after he had attended the Nigerian Defence Academy.
 In 1969, he fought during the Nigerian Civil War as a company commander and was wounded.
 He later became, commander of the 146 Infantry Battalion that suppressed the Maitatsine religious riots.

-Education

 He later attended Junior Staff College, Warminister (1973), Pakistan Command and Staff College (1979), King's College London (1983), and the National Institute for Policy and Strategic Studies in Kuru (1989).

 Military intelligence

 Akilu later joined the Directorate of Military Intelligence.
-As a lieutenant colonel, he took part from the conceptual stages of the 1983 military coup d'état which ousted the Second Nigerian Republic and installed to power Major-General Muhammadu Buhari.
+As a lieutenant colonel, he took part in the conceptual stages of the 1983 military coup d'état which ousted the Second Nigerian Republic and installed to power Major-General Muhammadu Buhari.
 He replaced General Aliyu Gusau as Director of Military Intelligence; and played a key role in the 1985 military coup d'état, which overthrew Muhammadu Buhari.
 Following the coup, General Babangida (then Chief of Army Staff) exploited his closeness to Akilu and other graduates of the NDA's Regular Course 3 (Babangida was an NDA instructor in the early 70s).

 Akilu was strategically placed in the DMI as counterweight to Ambassador Mohammed Lawal Rafindadi, General Muhammadu Buhari’s ally in the national security structure.
 Akilu's role in the Directorate of Military Intelligence served as counter-intelligence to the National Security Organisation.
 Akilu played a major coordinating role as (Director of Military Intelligence) in the 1985 military coup d'état that ousted the military head of state General Muhammadu Buhari and brought to power General Ibrahim Babangidaa.
 Akilu and Babangida have a close relationship in that Akilu's wife and Maryam Babangida are cousins.